PhilippeW83440/CarND-Path-Planning-Project/README.md

 Once the s(t) and d(t) have been found for the trajectory, we convert back to (x, y) coordinates using the accurate getXYspline function: we want to check speeed and acceleration in cartesian coordinates.
-Also for convenience, we have predictions from sensor fusion informations that are in (x, y) coordinates: so ultimately we check collision avoidance and safety distances in (x, y) coordinates.
+Also we have predictions from sensor fusion informations that are in (x, y) coordinates: so ultimately we check collision avoidance and safety distances in (x, y) coordinates.

 ### Trajectories cost ranking